CPunch/Laika/CONTRIBUTING.md

 - Change `lib/lin/linshell.c` to use openpty() instead of forkpty() for BSD support
 - Fix address sanitizer for CMake DEBUG builds
-- Change laikaT_getTime in `lib/src/ltask.c` to not use C11 features.
+- Change laikaT_getTime in `lib/src/ltask.c` to not use C11 features
 - Implement more LAIKA_BOX_* VMs in `lib/include/lbox.h`
+- Follow GNU GPL license guidelines (read 'How to Apply These Terms to Your New Programs')

 ## Lib: Error Handling
 Error handling in Laika is done via the 'lerror.h' header library.
 It's a small and simple error handling solution written for laika, however can be stripped and used as a simple error handling library.
 Error handling in Laika is used similarly to other languages, implementing a try & catch block and is achieved using setjmp().
 The LAIKA_ERROR(...) is used to throw errors.